Himanshu-Joshi-MIS/Excel-Sales-Report-Dashboard/README.md

 Sales Top 5 States
 Monthly Quantity By Gender

-🔍 Key Insights
+**🔍 Key Insights**
 Women customers contribute the most, accounting for 64% of total sales.
 Adults (35-50 yrs) age group is the highest contributing segment at 48%.
 Maharashtra, Karnataka, and Uttar Pradesh are the top 3 performing states.
 March recorded the maximum sales peak of $1.93M in the entire year.
 Monthly Quantity shows that women consistently purchase nearly double the units compared to men every month.

 🚀 Conclusion
-This dashboard provides a clear roadmap for Vrinda Store to target Adult Women in Maharashtra and Karnataka through specialized marketing campaigns and seasonal offers to maintain the growth
+This dashboard provides a clear roadmap for Vrinda Store to target Adult Women in Maharashtra and Karnataka through specialized marketing campaigns and seasonal offers to maintain the growth.